omarandstuff/desplega-api/README.md

 ### utils
 Some functions that do not fit on classes to reuse.

+### VirtualManager
+Extended JS fucntions execution

+### VirtualStep
+Can be executed by a runner as a virtual command in the pipeline.

 ## TODO
 If people get interested in desplega we can document a lot further so people can use this api for other projects.